Kong/docs.konghq.com/app/_hub/tomkerkhove/microsoft_azure_container_instances/index.md

 description: |
   This guide walks you through deploying and running Kong on Microsoft Azure Container Instances.

-  We will be using either Azure Database for PostgreSQL or Cosmos Db to store the gateway configuration.
+  We will be using either Azure Database for PostgreSQL or Cosmos DB to store the gateway configuration.
 support_url: https://github.com/tomkerkhove/kong-deployment-on-azure/issues
   # Defaults to the url setting in your publisher profile.